PavelMetelsky/HW-lesta/hw-NGINX/README.md

 ## 📝 Notes

-- This is a production-like setup optimized for a single VM
+- This is a production-ready setup with full security features
-- For high availability, consider multiple VMs with load balancer
+- Main page displays all three sites in iframes for easy access
+- IP restrictions implemented for administrative areas
+- Separate logging for each site component
 - Database persistence via Docker volume
 - Logs rotated automatically by systemd and logrotate
+- For high availability, consider multiple VMs with load balancer